Last update: August 5, 2020

 - To provide you with our products and services, including to take steps to enter into a contract for sale or for services, process payments, fulfill orders, and send service communications.

-- To provide you with information for our products and services that we believe may be of interest to you.
+- To provide you with information for our products and services, or products or services of our commercial partners, that we believe may be of interest to you.

 - To communicate exam results, pending expiration dates or other information regarding your certificate, certification or similar status.